 - Speak your customer's visual language in your visual branding.

-- Use words and language that is on their level and feels personal.
-Don’t speak down to them or over their head.
+- Use words and language that is on your customers level and feels personal.
+Don't speak down to them or over their head.

 - Consider how you want the person to feel, and infuse that in your branding.
 How will they feel when first seeing it?
 How will they feel when buying it?
 How will they feel when they receive it?
 And how does it make them feel as they use it and experience it?
 What benefits does it bring them and how does it change their life?